Why Germans Are Choosing Long-Term Living in Bali

 - Nature and outdoor activities

 For some travelers, Bali becomes more than a destination.
 It becomes a temporary home.
+Travelers may also compare regional lifestyle options in Bali vs Thailand Visa: Which Is Better for Germans?.

 Do German Citizens Need a Visa for Long-Term Stay in Bali?